Ethan Brierley: Rochdale

-Having supported Rochdale from the age of three and progressed through the club's academy, Brierley was named on Rochdale's bench for a FA Cup match against Newcastle United in January 2020, at the age of 15.
+Brierley joined Rochdale's academy aged seven.
+Brierley was named on Rochdale's bench for a FA Cup match against Newcastle United in January 2020, at the age of 15.
 Because of his age, Brierley had to get changed separately to the rest of Rochdale's first team.
 He made his professional debut for Rochdale on 5 September 2020 in a 1–0 EFL Cup victory away to Huddersfield Town.
 He signed his first professional contract with the club on 26 November 2020, having turned 17 earlier that week.
+He made his league debut as a late substitute in a 2–0 defeat away to Ipswich Town on 26 September 2020, and made a further four league appearances across the 2020–21 season as Rochdale were relegated to EFL League Two after finishing 21st.